-27. Do I have to register with a State Chamber of Physicians?
+29. Do I have to register with a State Chamber of Physicians?

 Definitely!
 All physicians working in Germany must be a member of the relevant State Chamber of Physicians.
-This applies to physicians during postgraduate medical training as well as to specialists.
+This applies to physicians working with limited registration as well as to those working with full registration.

-28. What are the income opportunities for physicians and for specialists?
+30. What are the income opportunities for physicians and for specialists?

 Marburger Bund as the only trade union for physicians in Germany has concluded specific collective agreements with the different hospital operators.
 Wages and other working conditions (e.g. working hours) vary slightly according to each collective agreement.
-From January 2021 onwards physicians in communal hospitals earn a monthly gross salary between $4,694.75 ext{ } ext{ }$
+From January 2021 onwards physicians in communal hospitals earn a monthly gross salary between 4,694.75 € (first year of professional experience) and 6,034.78 € (sixth year of professional experience).